-Use strong passwords
+1. Use strong passwords

 Not knowing how to guard your accounts and personal information can leave you vulnerable to attacks online.
-This is why, no matter the age group, it is important to protect yourself with strong passwords, as they are your first line of defense against hackers.
+This is why, no matter the age group, it is essential to protect yourself with strong passwords, as they are your first line of defense against hackers.

-When coming up with passwords, avoid using common combinations or personal information that can be easily guessed — such as birthdays or the names of loved ones.
+When creating passwords, avoid using common combinations or personal information that can be easily guessed — such as birthdays or the names of loved ones.
 Instead, use complex combinations filled with upper and lower-case letters, special characters, and numbers.
 Make sure to vary passwords across different accounts as well.
 If you’re worried about remembering all of your passwords due to your age, you can use password managers like LastPass and 1Password.
 Password managers allow you to store passwords in secure encrypted databases to make it easier to remember your passwords.
-Also, do not forget to update your passwords at least yearly, if not more frequently.
+Also, do not forget to update your passwords yearly, if not more frequently.

-Download software updates
+2. Download software updates

 Outdated software can leave your devices vulnerable to ransomware, which targets vulnerabilities as entry points for hackers.
 This is especially true for social media and messaging apps, which many seniors use to stay connected with their loved ones.
-In 2018, attackers even exploited a vulnerability in the Facebook code, affecting almost 50 million accounts.
+In 2018, attackers exploited a vulnerability in the Facebook code, affecting almost 50 million accounts.
 Thus, developers continuously update code for software and apps to keep them secure.

 Downloading software updates can install the latest security patches that fix these vulnerabilities in your operating systems and applications.

 Sensitive information includes passwords, account numbers, credit card information, and other personally identifiable information — such as your address, social security number, or government data.
-Be wary of giving out this information even if the request is coming from friends, as phishing scams can come from contacts whose devices or accounts have been infected.
-Considering giving the institution or the friend a call first to talk about the request but NEVER use the phone number in the suspicious email or text.
+Be wary of giving out this information even if the request comes from friends, as phishing scams can come from contacts whose devices or accounts have been infected.
+Consider giving the institution or the friend a call first to talk about the request but NEVER use the phone number in the suspicious email or text.

-Be careful about what you post on social media
+4. Be careful about what you post on social media

-Use secure Wi-Fi networks
+5. Use secure Wi-Fi networks